PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 This will allow native numerical objects of the specified library (NumPy arrays, JAX arrays, Torch Tensors, or TensorFlow Tensors) to be passed as parameters to the quantum circuit.
-It also makes the gradients of the quantum circuit accessible to the classical library, enabling the optimization of arbitrary hybrid circuits by making use of the libraries' native optimizers.
+It also makes the gradients of the quantum circuit accessible to the classical library, enabling the optimization of arbitrary hybrid circuits by making use of the library's native optimizers.

 .. note::